Hotel Bomb Has Many Convinced That ‘Troubles’ Are Back

 ``I think we’re on our way to hell and back.″ said David Ervine, a politician linked to the outlawed, paramilitary Ulster Volunteer Force. ``I don’t know how it can be retrieved.″

-That prospect scares people like Darrell Robinson, a 23-year-old Protestant worker at the Enniskillen Golf Club, a half-mile from the devastated hotel.
+Talk like that scares people like Darrell Robinson, a 23-year-old Protestant worker at the Enniskillen Golf Club, a half-mile from the devastated hotel.

 ``The `troubles’ have been around longer than me.
 You were glad to have the peace, that’s all,″ he said. ``Hopefully, it’s not all been blown away.″